 Mike Elliott

 While working with youth-at-risk in 1994, Mike and a colleague helped a group of boys build epoxy/cedar canoes before taking the group on a canoe trip.
-Soon afterwards, he was given a rotting wood-canvas canoe to restore.
-What started as a weekend hobby developed into the birth of Kettle River Canoes in 2003.
+Soon afterwards, he was given a wood-canvas canoe to restore.
+What started as a hobby developed into the birth of Kettle River Canoes in 2003.
 The business started in the basement of the family home and soon expanded into a 900 square-foot workshop.
-Now, KRC is a stand-alone operation with 3.200 square-feet of space for displays, office, woodwork shop, finishing room and storage.
+In 2012, KRC developed into a stand-alone operation with 3,200 square-feet of space for displays, office, woodwork shop, finishing room and storage.
+In 2025, Mike sold the canoe restoration equipment to Claude Delisle (Ghostpine Canoe and Paddle).
+Mike continues to sell his canoe restoration books and refers clients to Claude.

 Watch the Videos